Draggie306/CheatSheets/A level/source/Computer Science.md

 # [tbd] 1.4 Data types, data structures and algorithms

 # [tbd] 1.5 Legal, moral, cultural and ethical issues

-The Data Protection Act 2018: controls the way data about living people is stored and processed It is a national law which complements the European Union's General Data Protection Regulation (GDPR)
+The **Data Protection Act 2018**: controls the way data about living people is stored and processed
+- It is a national law which complements the European Union's General Data Protection Regulation (GDPR)

-The Computer Misuse Act 1990 makes it an offence to access or modify computer material without permission
+The **Computer Misuse Act 1990** makes it an offence to access or modify computer material without permission

-The Copyright, Designs and Patents Act 1988 covers the copying or use of other people’s work
+The **Copyright, Designs and Patents Act 1988** covers the copying or use of other people’s work

-The Regulation of Investigatory Powers Act 2000 regulates surveillance and investigation, and covers the interception of communications
+The **Regulation of Investigatory Powers Act 2000** regulates surveillance and investigation, and covers the interception of communications

 # Paper 2